Pennisetum x advena ‘Rubrum’

 With its deep purple leaves and long, colorful flower spikes, purple fountain grass is among the loveliest of the ornamental grasses.

 Alas, its beauty is fleeting.
-Hardy in zones 9-11, P. x advena ‘Rubrum’ is grown as an annual in most of the United States.
+Hardy in Zones 9 to 11, P. x advena ‘Rubrum’ is grown as an annual in most of the United States.

 We’re not too fond of annuals in these parts.
 Too much trouble.